 Fertility challenges

-- Uterine fibroids—noncancerous growths that can form in and around the uterine wall
+- Uterine fibroids—noncancerous growths that can form in and around the uterine wall and affect the physical characteristics of the uterus

 - Endometriosis—occurs when tissue that normally lines the inside of the uterus is found in other places, like the fallopian tubes, and can cause scarring and blockages